Molly Brown House Museum

 About the Molly Brown House Museum

 Historic Denver’s Molly Brown House Museum is among the most visited historic sites in the state of Colorado, and one of only a handful of sites nationally dedicated to the interpretation of a woman’s story.
-Open for more than 43 years, the Museum serves nearly 50,000 people every year, including 10,000 youth, successfully achieving its mission to “accurately portray the story of Margaret Tobin Brown within the context of her lifetime in order to inspire courage, conviction and pro-active change in her spirit.”
+Open for more than 43 years, the Museum serves nearly 50,000 people every year, including 10,000 youth, successfully achieving its mission to enhancing the city’s unique identity by telling the story of Margaret “Molly” Brown’s activism, philanthropy and passion through educational programs, exhibits and stewardship.

 About Historic Denver Inc.

 As one of the nation’s premier historic preservation organizations, Historic Denver, Inc. protects the historic neighborhoods that make Denver unique.
 Almost four decades into our journey, it is our goal to be a city that respects its past as it plans for the future.
 MORE HERE.

 The Molly Brown House Museum is proud to be a National Trust Distinctive Destination, a program of the National Trust for Historic Preservation.
 National Trust members receive $2 off their admission price and 10% off merchandise in the Museum Store.
 Visit the National Trust website here

 Vintage Looks and Modern Twists - A Fashion Show

 $25 for adults. *$5 of the ticket price will be donated to arc Thrift Stores